junxit/us-congress-bills-113/metadata.md

 - 2013-12-09 — Placed on the Union Calendar, Calendar No. 204.
 - 2013-12-09 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-284.
 - 2013-12-09 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-284.
+- 2013-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-12-10 — Considered as unfinished business. (consideration: CR H7617-7618)
+- 2013-12-10 — Considered under suspension of the rules. (consideration: CR H7612-7614)
+- 2013-12-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3521.
+- 2013-12-10 — Mr. Miller (FL) moved to suspend the rules and pass the bill, as amended. (consideration: CR H7612)
+- 2013-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 346 - 1 (Roll no. 630). (text: CR H7612-7613)
+- 2013-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 346 - 1 (Roll no. 630).(text: CR H7612-7613)